movabletype/mt-plugin-fiscal-yearly-archives/README.md

 ## License

 This library is free software released under the MIT.
-Please see LICENSE.txt
+Please see LICENSE

 ## ToDo